nevermined-io/proxy/README.md

 ## Info

-This Proxy Proof of Concept (PoC) pretends to show how to build a HTTP Proxy component that allows to gate-keep web services and make them available to external user via subscriptions.
+This project pretends to show how to build a HTTP Proxy component that allows to gate-keep web services and make them available to external user via subscriptions.

 The proxy will leverage Nevermined core product to provide that functionality.

-This PoC will ask the following questions:
+This proxy will answer the following questions:

 - How can we gate-keep internal and/or external web services?
 - How can we provide access to these services using NFT susbcriptions?